Sade Sati

+Start and end

-Traditional calculation of start and end of Sade Sati
+Traditional calculation

 The period of Sade-sati starts when Saturn enters the zodiac sign immediately before the zodiac sign of Moon at the time of the birth of the individual.
 That is, if the Moon sign (Ayamsha) at the time of birth of the native was Taurus, then the Sadesati will begin when Saturn enters sign Aries.
 The Sadesati will continue while Saturn transits over this sign and the next two signs, i.e. the birth sign and the sign after it.
 Saturn spends around 2 1/2 years in each sign.
 To cross these three signs it takes about 7 1/2 years.
 Thus the name Sadesati which literally means seven and a half.

-Alternate calculation of start and end of Sade Sati
+Alternate calculation

-Of all transits in traditional Indian, Vedic astrology, which is based on the SIDEREAL zodiac as against the tropical zodiac, Saturn transit is a solely emotional / mental transit.
+Of all transits in traditional Indian, Vedic astrology, which is based on the sidereal zodiac as against the tropical zodiac, Saturn transit is a solely emotional / mental transit.
 In that, it is the only transit that affects the emotions.
-In some ways of computation, Sade Sati is said to begin when the Moon is transiting the asterism 45 degrees prior to the position of the natal moon and ends when Saturn transits the asterism 45 degrees past the position of the natal moon.
+In some ways of computation, Sade Sati is said to begin when the Saturn is transiting the asterism 45 degrees prior to the position of the natal moon and ends when Saturn transits the asterism 45 degrees past the position of the natal moon.

 Using the same example, if someone is born with Moon at 3 degrees in sign of Taurus, SadeSati may be assumed to begin, when Saturn is transiting 18 degrees of Pisces (in the asterism of Revati).
 This would mean that Sade Sati ends when Saturn transits 18 degrees in Gemini / Mithuna.